Creating a toxic free home is possible. I’m living proof that it can be done! Yes, it takes some work, but it’s so worth it.

 It’s unbelievable, but in terms of household cleaners, there is no safety standard for either the ingredients or final products.
 Furthermore, neither data testing nor notification is required before bringing a product to the market.
 In addition to the lack of testing, cleaning product manufacturers are not required to list the ingredients in their products.
 With the chemical soup masked as cleaners, there’s no telling what you’re being exposed to.

 It’s best to replace your commercial cleaners by purchasing less toxic ones, or by making your own.
-If you want to purchase cleaners, here are some options which rank well on the Environmental Working Group’s database:

 Replace Toxic Dish Soaps and Dishwasher Detergent